CoinQuoter/CoinQuoter_SmartContracts/README.md

 One of the solutions that we see in the long-run, is a split between the low-latency price discovery from the blockchain-based settlement.
 This would bring back the blockchain role to the one it was initially designed for (a double-spending problem for digital currencies described by Satoshi Nakamoto)

 General Solution Architecture:
-- Front-end needs to be run and managed by a particular market maker/aggregator of market makers
+- Front-end needs to be run and managed by a particular market maker/aggregator of market makers/DAOs (legal disclamers can be taken from: https://liquity.org/)
-- Market maker/price aggregator is streaming a price via WebSocket to the end client getting pricing from CEXes via Hummingbot aggregation
+- Market maker/price aggregator is streaming a price via WebSocket/https://docs.ethswarm.org/docs/dapps-on-swarm/pss to the end client getting pricing from CEXes via Hummingbot aggregation
 - End client is confirming the order and sending the execution request to the market maker with a validity time of ... seconds (dependent on average blockchain finality and last look time needed for particular market maker)
 - When the market taker is requesting a price, that no longer available, market maker is able to reject the trade